ded/valentine/README.md

      \/ (_| | (/_ | | |_ | | | (/_

 [![Build Status](https://secure.travis-ci.org/ded/valentine.png)](http://travis-ci.org/ded/valentine)
-JavaScript's Sister, and protector — providing you with type checking, functional iterators, and common utility helpers; utilizing native JavaScript methods (when available) for optimal speed.
+JavaScript's Sister, and protector — inspired by Underscore; Valentine provides you with type checking, functional iterators, and common utility helpers such as waterfalls, queues, and parallels; all utilizing native JavaScript methods (when available) for optimal speed.

 Browser usage: